juliadlutek/juliadlutek/README.md

    - Optimized page loading time, leading to faster load times and better SEO performance.
    - Worked in an agile team environment, contributing to daily stand-ups and using Jira kanban board for task management.
    - Proactively kept up-to-date with the latest frontend technologies through continuous learning and online courses.

-- **RPA Business Analyst Intern, Hapag-Lloyd** (Gdańsk, October 2023 - September 2023)
-   - Acquired a solid understanding of business requirements, which significantly contributes to my role as a programmer by allowing me to align technical solutions with business needs effectively.
-   - Conducted data analysis to extract valuable insights and patterns, aiding in data-driven decision-making processes.
-   - Worked collaboratively in an agile team environment, utilizing tools such as Jira and Confluence for project management, sprint planning, and documentation.
-   - Thrived in a multicultural team, fostering my communication and language skills as I interacted daily with colleagues from various international backgrounds.

 ### Education: